Teneurin: N terminal domain

 motifs, and two polyproline domains.
 These proline-rich stretches are characteristic of SH3-binding sites.

 There is considerable divergence between intracellular domains of invertebrate and vertebrate teneurins as well as between different invertebrate proteins.

 This domain is found in the intracellular N-terminal region of the teneurin family.

 Human genes

-Human genes encoded teneurin domain proteins (TENM1-4) are list in the infoboxes.
+Human genes encoding proteins that concontain the teneurin domain include: